TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 - valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data
 - The file returned is a GTFS static file which includes GTFS-pathways data and any GTFS static files which are needed to interpret the pathways data.
 File will not be a full GTFS static release.
-- If input is list of versions and multiple versions are satisfied, the latest schema version will be returned
+- For the mvp, the endpoint will accept a single version in the request
 - For the mvp the endpoint will return at most one file

 ## Flex Consumer API - v1.0:
 ### Use Cases
 - As an application, I want to retrieve the most current GTFS-Flex data for an agency
   - A zip file with GTFS-Flex v2 data including FlexibleTrips files (location_groups.txt, locations.geojson, stop_times.txt) and GTFS-Booking Rules files will be returned
+  - request will be identified by agency
   - application will be able to specify a minimum confidence level
-  - application will be able to specify a version of the flex standard that they can accept (should this be a list?)
+  - application will be able to specify a version of the flex standard that they can accept
 - As an application, I wish to retrieve a specific flex file for a station
   - A zip file with GTFS-Flex v2 data including FlexibleTrips files (location_groups.txt, locations.geojson, stop_times.txt) and GTFS-Booking Rules files will be returned
-  - application will provide agency, date, and schema_version
+  - application will provide file_id, file_id to be retrieved by using the list of flex data files available call

 ### Specifications
 - There will be one API path that will take agency_id, and an optional minimum confidence level and an optional